 Want to make your own font?

-Making a font was in my bucket list ever since I started lettering while in college, but the process was so intimidating to me!
-Especially on script fonts, I created I sans-serif font while in class, but those are easy-peasy to code.
+Making a font was on my bucket list ever since I started lettering while in college, but the process was so intimidating to me!
+Especially on script fonts, I created a sans-serif font while in class, but those are easy-peasy to code.

 Creating a script font was definitely out of my league.